1santhoshanayak/extract_table/README.md

 ![image](https://user-images.githubusercontent.com/36220505/161422988-7cff89f6-5b5e-47d2-8607-d8ba28b3a0e6.png)

-Browse and select the file and enter pdf page number eg: 9,9-12 etc
+Browse and select the file and enter pdf page number eg: 9,9-12 etc. If all pages need to converted to CSV then do not add any value in page number.

 ![image](https://user-images.githubusercontent.com/36220505/161423003-e73b89dc-eca2-4bc4-8caa-87775e793aeb.png)